dharkness/sudoku/README.md

       - easier to show banner when making errors given the model
     - move highlighting
       - show non-clue sets with large number without candidates or overlaid on top?
+      - clues only, marks only, cells only to help you learn to spot stuff
       - use green for sets only, blue/yellow for clues?
       - extract Move.getDecoration()?
     - solvers